-Window wells are about the unsexiest part of basement finishing you can imagine.
-But like taking steps to prevent water infiltration, installing subfloor, and insulating walls, it's one of those necessary "first step" sub-projects that let you get to the fun things like building that bar or installing a home theater.
+When finishing a basement with windows, creating and maintaining window wells is a necessary step.
+Like taking steps to prevent water infiltration, installing a subfloor, and insulating walls, creating a window well and installing a cover is one of those necessary first step sub-projects that let you get to the fun things later on, like building a home bar or installing a home theater.

-On one end of the spectrum are day-light basements, which have one or more sides at grade level (meaning, you can walk straight out and be on ground, no steps necessary).
-The other sides will be banked up against earth.
-On the day-light side, wells are not needed; you can install windows in the conventional fashion.
+On one end of the spectrum are day-light basements, which have one or more sides at grade level.
+This means that you can walk straight out and be on the ground, no steps up necessary.
+The other sides of the basement will be banked up against earth.
+On the daylight side, wells are not needed.
+You can install windows in the conventional fashion.

-Covers attach to the top of an existing well.
-As it turns out, energy efficiency experts tell us that well covers do a great job of saving you energy and money.
-The reason is because most basement windows are severely inadequate when it comes to holding in your precious heat and/or cold.
+Window well covers fit into an existing well and attach to the house.
+As it turns out, energy efficiency experts have discovered that window well covers do a great job of saving you energy and money.
+The reason is that most basement windows are severely inadequate when it comes to holding in your precious heat or cold.
 Compounding the problem is the fact that basements tend to have a naturally lower temperature than at-grade or above-grade spaces.

 If your local building code requires that your basement window provide egress (access to the outside in case of emergency), then window well dimensions will be large.
 Not only that, egress window wells may need to have some kind of steps or ladder system for occupants to use for escape.

 Horizontal dimensions should be large enough to allow the window or door to be fully opened.
 The total area of the well should be at least 9 square feet.
 Outward from the house, the window well should project at least 36 inches.
 The height of the well should be no more than 44 inches, as higher well walls are considered to be hindrances to escape in the event of an emergency.

 As always, check with your local permitting office to verify building codes in your area about basement egress, window wells, and window well covers.